MathFrenchToast/mathfrenchtoast.github.io/mutipleinstance-wsldistro.md

 # manage mutiple WSL images of the same distro

-We will create a minimal installation and defined a user
+We will create a minimal installation and define a user.
 create a based image,
 and then create 2 deriveds image (Work and Home).

 I assume you already have wsl 2 installed (if not follow the step [here](https://learn.microsoft.com/en-us/windows/wsl/install)).

-I'll use ubuntu 22
+I'll use ubuntu 22.
 if you already have this distro I advice to create an export of your current distro then unregister it.

-In the  windows store [go to the ubuntu22](https://www.microsoft.com/store/productId/9PN20MSR04DW?ocid=pdpshare) download and run at prompt define your username and password. then perform a first update/upgrade abd exit
+In the  windows store [go to the ubuntu22](https://www.microsoft.com/store/productId/9PN20MSR04DW?ocid=pdpshare) download and run the installer.
+at prompt define your username and password.
+then perform a first update/upgrade and exit

 ```bash
 # download and install last system update